-However, the federal, provincial and municipal climate change policies, along with current and proposed regulatory initiatives continue to place pressure on existing customer natural gas consumption and impair the Corporation's ability to add new customers because its direct use in applications such as space and waterheating contributes to GHG emissions.
-Further, electricity that is produced from hydro sources has been given increased emphasis over natural gas for thermal and transportation applications.
+However, the federal, provincial and municipal climate change policies, along with current and proposed regulatory initiatives, continue to place pressure on existing customer natural gas consumption and impact the Corporation's ability to add new customers.
 The Corporation continues to work with all levels of government to define the role of the Corporation's gas system in achieving GHG reduction objectives.